Signatures of Majorana Bound States in the Diffraction Patterns of Extended Superconductor-Topological Insulator-Superconductor Josephson Junctions: A model for extended S-TI-S Josephson junctions

 In this section, we present a model for the diffraction patterns in S-TI-S lateral Josephson junctions.
 Similar to the model discussed by Fu and Kane\cite{Fu_2008} and Potter and Fu\cite{Potter_2013} for a lateral S-TI-S Josephson junction in a weak vertical magnetic field, we assume that localized MBS exist at locations in the junction at which the local phase difference across the junction is an odd-multiple of $\pi$, i.e. at the center of the Josephson vortices in the junction.
 The number of MBS depends on the applied magnetic field, and in the absence of a current they enter the junctions in pairs from the ends as previously described\cite{Hegde2019}.
 We further assume that each MBS contributes a supercurrent that superimposes onto the conventional Cooper pair current carried through the TI surface states and bulk states if present.
 We then integrate the supercurrent across the junction to determine the total supercurrent in the junction as a function of the applied magnetic field, and for each field maximize it with respect to the phase $\phi_0$ at the center of the junction to generate the critical current diffraction pattern.

 In our base model, we make several key assumptions that we believe to be the case for our devices: (1) We assume that the phase difference variation along the junction is linear in the applied magnetic field, which requires that both the applied field and the magnetic width of the junction is uniform.
 (2) We assume that the supercurrents do not generate any significant magnetic fields in the junction that will distort the applied field.
 And, (3) we assume that the Josephson CPR is a local property, i.e. that the supercurrent at every location in the junction depends on the local CPR and local phase difference.
-This is usually the case in extended junctions, but can deviate from this in mesoscopic-scale devices in which the tunneling is not directional, for example, in junctions in which the junction width and length (gap) are comparable\cite{Heida1998}.
+This is usually the case in extended junctions, but there can be deviations from this in mesoscopic-scale devices in which the tunneling is not directional, for example, in junctions in which the junction width and length (gap) are comparable\cite{Heida1998}.
 Deviations from any of these conditions can be calculated but would require corrections to the model.
+The geometry and parameters of our S-TI-S junctions, discussed in Section IV, are chosen to ensure that these assumptions are met in our experiments.